What is Telepsychiatry?

 - Reduce the barrier of stigma

-While some people may be reluctant or feel awkward talking to person in a screen, experience shows most people are comfortable with it.
+While some people may be reluctant or feel awkward talking to a person on a screen, experience shows most people are comfortable with it.
 Some people may be more relaxed and willing to open up from the comfort of their home or a convenient local facility.
 Also, this will likely be less of a problem as people become more familiar and comfortable with video communication in everyday life.

 Telepsychiatry allows psychiatrists to treat more patients in distant locations.
 Psychiatrists and other clinicians need to be licensed in the state(s) where the patient they are working with is located.
 State licensing boards and legislatures view the location of the patient as the place where “the practice of medicine” occurs.